 Awa Odori Festival is one of Japan’s most famous dance festivals held in Tokushima during Obon in mid-August.
 Every year, over a million people turn out on the streets to watch or participate in this traditional festival of folk dance.
 Awa is the former name of Tokushima, and Odori means dance.
 Awa Odori originated more than 400 years ago.

 The highlight of the festival takes place in the evening.
 Groups of dancers called “ren” perform in the streets of downtown Tokushima.
 Ren comes from Tokushima, other parts of Japan and even overseas.
 Dance steps are simple but each ren distinguishes itself with colorful uniforms.

-How to attend Awa Odori Festival
+How to attend Awa Odori Festival in Tokushima

 To Tokushima City, you can either fly from Tokyo’s Haneda Airport, or take Tokaido-Sanyo Shinkansen to Okayama Station, then take JR Seto-Ohashi Kotoku Line to Tokushima Station.